matthewmueller/sesh/Readme.md

 }
 ```

-Here's what that looks like in sesh:
+Here's what that looks like in sesh.
+You'll notice a bit less verbosity, along with not needing to save the session at the end:

 ```go
 type Data struct {